Our Programs

 Rotating toys through the kennels is an easy way to make kennel life more interesting for shelter dogs.
 We use Kongs, balls, plush toys, squeeker toys, enrichment puzzles, Nylabones, etc.

-Due to limited staff, Adopt-A-Pet staff changes the toys in each kennel daily.
+Adopt-A-Pet staff changes the toys in each kennel daily.
 You can change the toys more frequently if you have the time.
 We always remember that it's not enrichment if the dog doesn't interact with the toy.
-If a dog doesn't show interest in a certain toy or type of toy, we remove it and try a different kind of toy.
+If a dog doesn't show interest in a certain type of toy, we remove it and try a different one.

-Adopt-A-Pet never feeds the dogs out of regular bowls.
+Adopt-A-Pet rarely feeds the dogs out of regular bowls.
 They always have some kind of special way of eating in order to make mealtime interesting.

 Note: Save the really good stuff, such as hot dogs, chunks of cheese, “cookies,” and other high-value foods, to use only in training and behavior modification.
 You want these treats to retain their high value as incentives for desired behaviors.